rusic/documentation/getting-started/index.md

 title: Getting Started
 ---

-# Things you'll need before getting started
+# Getting Started

+You'll need the following before you start working on a template:

 1. ## Access to BaseKit's Editor
   * If you have come to us through the editor, you will already be signed up and logged in via your hosting/telecoms package.
 [Head straight to Step 2](#a-code-editor).